-The performance of Policyholders' funds and compliance with investment mandates is monitored on a regular basis by the Finance Team, Investment Team, Operational Investment Committee and Board Investment Committee.
+The performance of Policyholders' funds and compliance with investment mandates is monitored on a regular basis by the Investment Team, Operational Investment Committee and Board Investment Committee.
 The Board Investment Committee reports to the Board on a quarterly basis.

-Each Asset Manager's performance is monitored on an ongoing basis, including monitoring of news feeds and developments.
+Each Asset Manager's performance is monitored on an ongoing basis, including monitoring of news feeds and developments, by the Investment Team.